emilymeroni/reactTraining/Notes.md

 ### Middleware
 We can add Middleware between Actions and Reducers and connect it to the store.
 They are useful to execute async code.
+We use here redux-thunk.

 ### When sould we use Redux / action dispatching ?
 Depends on the size of the application and the complexity of the state.